jumpingjoy/watchnationpro/index.md

 ### ✅No. 6 Fossil Sport
 {% include image.html img="fossil-sport.webp" align="right" %}

-<a href="https://www.watchnationpro.com/fossil-sport-review">Fossil Sport</a> is very affordable smartwatch with a price tag of around $230 and comes in two different case sizes, 41mm and 43mm with sports style design.
+<a href="https://www.watchnationpro.com/fossil-sport-review">Fossil Sport</a> is a very affordable smartwatch with a price tag of around $230.
+The smartwatch is available in two different case sizes, 41mm and 43mm with sports style design.
 The silicone strap of Fossil Sport is awesome in style and sweat-friendly.
 The 41mm watch faces looks good in small wrists.
 The Fossil straps are available in many colors.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnpfossilsport" blank="true" %}